RushOrderTees

 RushOrderTees is an American technology and custom apparel company based in Philadelphia, Pennsylvania.

 History

-Coming from a family of entrepreneurs, RushOrderTees began in 2002 in Philadelphia with Michael, Jordan and Alexis Nemeroff serving as its founders.
+RushOrderTees was founded in 2002 in Philadelphia by brothers Michael, Jordan and Alexis Nemeroff.
 They started the company with one machine and one heater in their parents' garage, while attending Lower Moreland High School.

 In April 2018, RushOrderTees acquired the design firm Tonic Design based in Callowhill, Philadelphia.